Get Into My Car … Amazon begins delivery to vehicles

+Amazon has begun delivering packages in 37 cities to Prime members who own newer General Motors or Volvo vehicles.

-SAN FRANCISCO (AP) — Amazon latest perk … free delivery to your car.
+SAN FRANCISCO (AP) — Amazon’s latest perk … free delivery to your car.

 The Seattle company said Tuesday that it has begun delivering packages in 37 cities to Prime members who own newer General Motors or Volvo vehicles.

+The delivery service works when cars are parked in publicly accessible areas, such as on the street in front of an apartment building, at a workplace surface parking lot, or in a home driveway — but not in a private parking garage, for example.
+Packages can put in the vehicle’s trunk or out of plain sight.

-Deliveries are available to members with 2015 year or newer Chevrolet, Buick, GMC or Cadillac vehicles with GM’s OnStar connected-car service, and those with a 2015 or newer Volvo vehicle with an active Volvo On Call account.
+Deliveries via the Amazon Key In-Car service are available to Prime members with 2015 year or newer Chevrolet, Buick, GMC or Cadillac vehicles with GM’s OnStar connected-car service, and those with a 2015 or newer Volvo vehicle with an active Volvo On Call account.

-Packages will be placed in the trunks of cars parked in publicly accessible areas like a customer’s home or workplace, and then secured.
+Amazon Prime customers need to download the Amazon Key app.
+From there, they can link their connected car and start their Amazon orders.
+No additional hardware or devices are required.

+On the day a package is scheduled for delivery, customers can use the Amazon Key app to check if they’ve parked within range of the delivery location.
+The app also provides notifications with the expected 4-hour delivery time window and notifies customers when the delivery is on its way and the package has been delivered.
+Customers can track when their car was unlocked and relocked through the app, where they can also rate the experience.

 Most Read Business Stories